techwithanirudh/coolify-docs/swarm.md

 # Swarm

+Here is a brief guide on how to use Docker Swarm with Coolify.

 ## Setup in Coolify
 If you would like to use a Swarm to deploy your resources, you need to add the `Swarm Manager` to Coolify.